ARTICLE

 The amount of water vapor in the atmosphere is different across the Earth.
 There is a lot in the air above the ocean, but there is less in the deserts because there is less water there.

-The Water Cycle And Climate
+The Water Cycle And

 Humidity is the amount of water vapor in the air.
 Because water vapor is not evenly spread across the atmosphere, some places have higher humidity than others.
 This is why there are very different climates on Earth.
 Islands or coastal regions, like Florida or Hawaii, are usually very humid.
 Water vapor makes up a large part of the atmosphere in these areas.
 Inland regions with deserts, like Arizona, are usually not humid at all.
 That is because there is very little water vapor in the atmosphere.

-The Water Cycle And The Landscape
+The Water Cycle And The

-As glaciers slowly expand, they can carve away entire valleys and create mountain peaks.
+As glaciers slowly expand, they can carve away entire and create mountain peaks.
 They can leave behind rubble as big as boulders.
 The Matterhorn is a famous mountain peak between Switzerland and Italy.
 It was created when glaciers smashed together and squeezed up the earth between them.

 Fast Fact